meheres/Perceptron/README.md

 - The next line of the file should contain a double value of the minimum error to be reached before the Perceptron terminates its training.

-- The final line of the file should contain a double value of the maximum number of iterations before the training terminates (times out).
+- The next line of the file should contain a double value of the maximum number of iterations before the training terminates (times out).

-## Setting Initial Weights
+- The next line of the file should contain a double value of the upper bound for the random weights.

-- Implementation not yet complete.
+- The final line of the file should contain a double value of the lower bound for the random weights.

 ## Notes
 In the main method, it is crucial to correctly define the inputs, outputs, and hidden layers in accordance with the inputs file.